franco-on-git/Scripts-and-Commands/COMMANDS/PSExec-Elevated-Terminal.md

 # PSExec Elevated Terminal

-== Running commands as  can be risky!
-You’re essentially bypassing user-level restrictions ==
+==Running commands as  can be risky!
+You’re essentially bypassing user-level restrictions==

 - The command  launches a Command Prompt interactively under the Local System account.
 - This is a powerful way to run commands with elevated privileges on the local machine.